gvwilson/thirdbit/src/fiction/makers-return/index.md

 "That's not you play tag, Mouse," she repeated.
 "You have to be somewhere the other person *could* catch you or it's no fun."

-There was a moment of silence, and then then Mouse rolled out from under the building.
+There was a moment's pause,
+and then then Mouse rolled out.
 `you didn't say that was a rule` scrolled accusingly across its screen.

 "Sorry."